DimitrisGkofas/Python/README.md

 The following is a simple api with name KERNEL on top of pyopencl api to make you come closer to gpu programming!
 It is free to change it and use it as you wish!
 Bellow the main obj with name: programs_ios_class is discribed, as it is the main component of KERNEL.py file for you to use:
-First make an instance of this class to hold all of your tables and programms.
+First make an instance of this class to hold all of your tables and programms just like you do in numpy!
 Second choose in your program objects how many compute units you need to have.
 Compute units are the objects tha run your program in the gpu.
 Each compute unit runs a portion of your program.
 Down below is a simple program func to run in your gpu.
 This is the format to run any program in the gpu based on the opencl api architecture!